sw-tracker/spring-modulith-demo/presentation.md

 # Architectural Observability

-Being able to get a high-level understanding of the logical, functional parts of application and how they interact with each other.
+Being able to get a high-level understanding of the logical, functional parts of an application and how they interact with each other.

 ![](presentation/generated-puml.png)